aasmith/rack_gc_profiler/README.md

 use RackGcProfiler::Middleware
 ```

-See http://www.sinatrarb.com/intro#Rack%20Middleware for more details.
+See the [Sinatra docs](http://www.sinatrarb.com/intro#Rack%20Middleware) for more details.

 ## Development